bikramshankhar/Note-Taker/README.md

 ## Description

 THis is an application that can be used to write, save, and delete notes.
 This application will use an express backend and save and retrieve note data from a JSON file.

-<h2>The URL of the deployed application: "https://bikramshankhar.github.io/Day-planner/"</h2>
+The URL of the deployed application: https://bikramshankhar.github.io/Day-planner/

 ## Screenshot
   <img src="./image/screenshot.png">